How to open a bank account in India from the US

 Instead of sending your payment with your regular bank you might be better off sending your transfer with a specialist service like Wise.

-You may find it easier to open a multi-currency account with a specialist online service like Wise.
+You may find it easier to open a multi-currency account with a specialist online service like Wise or Revolut.
 You’ll still be able to hold and exchange INR but you will be able to get set up easier with a 100% online application and verification process.
 You’re likely to also benefit from lower fees and better exchange rates compared to a regular bank.

 If you’re a legal resident of India, or an NRI, PIO or OCI you’ll be able to open a bank account in India.
 Exactly what process you need to follow will depend on your residence status.
 If you don’t fall into any of these categories, you’ll probably find it easier to open an online account with a specialist provider.